-The Group leases farmland under operating leases and the leases run for a period of 3 to 20 years.
+The Group leases farmland and bamboo plantations under operating leases and the leases run for a period of 3 to 21 years and 15 years respectively.
 The upfront lump-sum payments made under the leases are amortised to profit or loss on a straight-line method over the term of the leases.
 The amortisation amount is included in cost of sales line of the consolidated statement of comprehensive income.